steveschnepp/blog.pwkf.org/_posts/2022-05-30-many-ways-of-blinking-led.md

 #### Astable with 2 NPN

-The oscillator circuit that usually everyone encounter at first is the famous "astable NPN" with its perfect symetry of 2 NPN & 2 condensators.
+The oscillator circuit that usually everyone encounter at first is the famous "astable NPN" with its perfect symmetry of 2 NPN & 2 capacitors.

 It actually starts to oscillate only because it is in instable equilibrium, and each component is not identical, even if having the same value, due to the